 continue to press for the voluntary closure of the highly-functioning

 Diablo Canyon Power Plant in 2025.
 (Please contact CGNP to learn CPUC's

 latest bureaucratic trickery in R2011003, the Summer Reliability

 Proceeding.)
 Recall California's rolling blackouts in mid-August 2020.

 While solar and wind generation has expanded at high ratepayer cost, they are not on-demand source of energy.
 With droughts decreasing the reliability of hydro resources, nuclear and geothermal become increasingly more important to prevent California's blackouts.

 Recall Texas's rolling blackouts in mid-February 2021.
 These events are the consequence of reliance on inherently unreliable power generation means (wind, and solar.)
 Nuclear power is THE reliable power source.
 CGNP has raised the issues of reliability of California's electricity and gas systems in the face of California-specific seismic hazards before the Federal Energy Regulatory Commission (FERC).
 In response to CGNP's Complaint filed in late October, 2020, FERC opened docket EL21-13-000.
 This docket remains open.
 Please see CGNP's website at http://CGNP.org for additional details.
 Nuclear power advocates need to push back against this self-serving public relations.

 acres of land footprint

-California residents are trying to get CAL ISO to report total clean energy used in the state.
-Current reporting shows graphs that show the various types of fuels used to power the grid and a graph of renewables, which excludes the state's largest source of clean energy, which is Diablo Canyon.
-This is a deceiving way to inform residents as to what sources contribute to emissions, because much of the generation coming from "renewables" actually comes from burning biofuels, biomass and biowaste, which are extremely large emitters.
+California residents are trying to get California Independent Systems Operator (CAISO) to report total clean energy used in the state.
+Current reporting shows graphs that show the various types of fuels used to power the grid and a graph of renewables, which excludes the state's largest source of clean energy, Diablo Canyon.
+This is a deceiving way to inform residents as to what sources contribute to emissions, because much of the generation coming from "renewables" actually comes from burning biofuels, biomass and bio-waste, which are extremely large emitters.